nepal earthquake 2015

 6. Secondary Effects

-Numerous aftershocks caused further damage and fatalities
+• Aftershocks: Numerous aftershocks caused further damage and fatalities.

-A deadly avalanche on Mount Everest killed 22 climbers and stranded many others
+• Landslides and Avalanches blocked roads and caused further loss of life.
+A deadly avalanche on Mount Everest killed 22 climbers and stranded many others.

 7. Environmental Impact

-Changes in fault lines and topography in the Himalayan region due to the earthquake.
+• Geological Shifts: Changes in fault lines and topography in the Himalayan region due to the earthquake.

 8. Social and Psychological Effects

-Many survivors experienced ongoing psychological trauma, with a rise in mental health issues
+• Mental Health: Many survivors experienced ongoing psychological trauma, with a rise in mental health issues

-Overwhelmed hospitals struggled to care for the large number of injured
+• Health System Strain: Overwhelmed hospitals struggled to care for the large number of injured

-An increase in child marriage and human trafficking, particularly affecting women and children
+• Gender-Based Violence: An increase in child marriage and human trafficking, particularly affecting women and children

 9. Political Response and Challenges

-The government faced criticism for poor coordination and lack of effective disaster management
+• Criticism of the Government: The government faced criticism for poor coordination and a lack of effective disaster management.

 10. Regional and Global Impact

-• International Solidarity: Nepal received widespread international aid, highlighting global solidarity
+• International Solidarity: Nepal received widespread international aid, highlighting global solidarity.

-• Tourism Recovery: Efforts to revive tourism through campaigns focusing on Nepal’s natural beauty and cultural heritage
+• Tourism Recovery: Efforts to revive tourism through campaigns focusing on Nepal’s natural beauty and cultural heritage.

-• Strengthened Regional Relations: Nepal’s relationships with India and China were strengthened through mutual aid and cooperation
+• Strengthened Regional Relations: Nepal’s relationships with India and China were strengthened through mutual aid and cooperation.

 11. Long-Term Recovery and Resilience Building

-• Rebuilding Efforts: Slow recovery due to political instability, limited resources, and the scale of destruction
+• Rebuilding Efforts: Slow recovery due to political instability, limited resources, and the scale of destruction.

-• Focus on Resilience: Improved disaster preparedness and stronger building codes for future resilience
+• Focus on Resilience: Improved disaster preparedness and stronger building codes for future resilience.

-The Nepal Earthquake 2015: Its Impact on Mount Everest
+Nepal Earthquake 2015: Impact on Everest

 1. Deadly Avalanches

 The earthquake triggered massive avalanches on Mount Everest, primarily from the nearby Pumori peak.
 These avalanches swept through the South Base Camp, destroying tents, equipment, and infrastructure.
 It became the deadliest day in Everest’s history, with at least 22 fatalities at Base Camp and numerous injuries.
-Climbers higher up on the mountain were stranded, as the avalanches damaged critical routes.
+Climbers higher up the mountain were stranded, as the avalanches damaged critical routes.

 2. Changes in the Mountain’s Structure